-Iran warns missile attack on IS in Syria can be repeated
+Iran calls missile attack on Syria militants a wider warning

 - Airbus offers fuel-saving winglets on A380 in effort to revive sales

+Activists in Syria said they had no immediate information on damage or casualties from the strikes, nor did the Islamic State group immediately acknowledge it.
+The Guard released black-and-white footage it said came from a drone showing the strikes, a column of thick black smoke rising into the sky after the attack.

+The Guard described the missile strike as revenge for attacks on Tehran earlier this month.
+Five Islamic State-linked attackers stormed Iran’s parliament and a shrine to revolutionary leader Ayatollah Ruhollah Khomeini on June 7, killing at least 18 people and wounding more than 50.
+That Islamic State assault, the first to hit Iran, shook residents who believed the chaos engulfing the rest of the Middle East would not find them.

-But the missiles sent a message to more than just the extremists in Iraq and Syria, Sharif told state television in a telephone interview.
+But the missiles sent a message to more than just the extremists in Iraq and Syria, Gen. Ramazan Sharif of the Guard told state television in a telephone interview.

-“The Saudis and Americans are especially receivers of this message.”
-Said Sharif.
+“The Saudis and Americans are especially receivers of this message,” he said.
 “Obviously and clearly, some reactionary countries of the region, especially Saudi Arabia, had announced that they are trying to bring insecurity into Iran.”

-Activists in Syria said they had no immediate information on damage or casualties from the strikes.

-Deir el-Zour is home to both Islamic State militants and civilians.
-The extremists increasingly have fled to Deir el-Zour as the Islamic State group’s de facto capital of Raqqa has come under punishing U.S.-led airstrikes.

-Five Islamic State-linked attackers stormed Iran’s parliament and a shrine to revolutionary leader Ayatollah Ruhollah Khomeini on June 7, killing at least 18 people and wounding more than 50.

-That attack marked the first to hit Iran, shocking its residents who believed the chaos engulfing the rest of the Middle East would not find them in the Shiite-majority nation.
+The Zolfaghar missile, unveiled in September 2016, was described at the time as carrying a cluster warhead and being able to strike as far as 700 kilometers (435 miles) away.

+That puts the missile in range of the forward headquarters of the U.S. military’s Central Command in Qatar, American bases in the United Arab Emirates and the U.S. Navy’s 5th Fleet in Bahrain.

+The missile also could strike Riyadh, the capital of Saudi Arabia.
+While Iran has other ballistic missiles it says can reach longer distances, Sunday night’s launch appears to mark the longest strike it has launched abroad.
+Iran’s last foreign missile strike is believed to have been carried out in April 2001, targeting an Iranian exile group in Iraq.

-Iran has described the attackers as being “long affiliated with the Wahhabi,” an ultraconservative form of Sunni Islam practiced in Saudi Arabia.
-However, it stopped short of directly blaming the kingdom for the attack, though many in the country expressed suspicion Iran’s regional rival had a hand in the attack.
+Iran has described the Tehran attackers as being “long affiliated with the Wahhabi,” an ultraconservative form of Sunni Islam practiced in Saudi Arabia.
+However, it stopped short of directly blaming the kingdom for the attack, though many in the country have expressed suspicion that Iran’s regional rival had a hand in the assault.

-The attack also came as emboldened Sunni Arab states — backed by U.S. President Donald Trump — are hardening their stance against Iran.

-The Guard, which is also involved in the fight against the Islamic State group in neighboring Iraq, controls Iran’s missile program.
-It has test-fired a number of missiles since Iran struck the 2015 nuclear deal with world powers, including the U.S.

-Since Trump took office, his administration has described putting Iran “on notice” over the missile tests and put new economic sanctions on those allegedly involved with the program.
-Israel also remains concerned about Iran’s missile launches.
+Emboldened Sunni Arab states backed by Trump have hardened their stance against Iran.
+Since Trump took office, his administration has put new economic sanctions on those allegedly involved with the program.
+However, the test launches haven’t affect Iran’s 2015 nuclear deal with world powers.